-Compliance Trust governance level Trust executive level Academy governance level Academy executive level ensure that there is compliance with the requirements of the Academies Trust Handbook and other relevant guidance and legislation ensure that individual academies are compliant with relevant guidance and legislation ensure appropriate financial controls are in place ensure there is a Trust register of business interests and conflict of interest procedure in place ensure the Trust and individual academies maintain a Single Central Record for each establishment The CEO and executives will • ensure that there are appropriate policies and systems in place to ensure compliance The LGC will • monitor the academy's compliance with relevant policies and procedures • ensure there is an academy level register of business interests and conflicts of interest procedure in place The Headteacher will ensure that all aspects of the academy's operation comply with relevant guidance and policies
+Compliance Trust governance level Trust executive level Academy governance level Academy executive level The Trust Board will ensure that there is compliance with the requirements of the Academies Trust Handbook and other relevant guidance and legislation ensure that individual academies are compliant with relevant guidance and legislation ensure appropriate financial controls are in place ensure there is a Trust register of business interests and conflict of interest procedure in place ensure the Trust and individual academies maintain a Single Central Record for each establishment ensure compliance with equalities legislation ensure compliance with delivering careers guidance in line with statutory compliance The CEO and executives will ensure that there are appropriate policies and systems in place to ensure compliance ensure schools deliver careers guidance for years 8-13 The LGC will monitor the academy's compliance with relevant policies and procedures ensure there is an academy level register of business interests and conflicts of interest procedure in place The Headteacher will ensure that all aspects of the academy's operation comply with relevant guidance and policies ensure there is an opportunity for a range of education and training providers to access all pupils in years 8-13 and statutory careers guidance is met

-Curriculum, Standards & Outcomes Trust governance level Trust executive level Academy governance level Academy executive level The Trust Board will establish a curriculum vision and ethos agree and monitor educational objectives atTrust and academy level monitor the impact and effectiveness of Trust-wide academy improvement processes The CEO and executives will determine and monitor educational objectives atTrust and academy level ensure there are appropriate systems in place to enable continuous academy improvement The LGC will monitor the delivery of educational objectives at academy level appoint a lead member for monitoring the performance of those with SEN and disadvantaged groups lead the setting of the æademy ADP and appropriate objectives ensure that all activity is designed to deliver continuous improvement ensure that the requirements of the Trust's curriculum ethos are met
+Curriculum, Standards, Assessment 8 Trust governance level Trust executive level Academy governance level Academy executive level The Trust Board will set Trust approach to curriculum and assessment, with regard to statutory requirements establish a curriculum vision and ethos agree and monitor educational objectives at Trust and academy level monitor the impact and effectiveness of Trust-wide academy improvement processes appoint a lead Trustee for SEND appoint a designated teacher to promote educational achievement of looked after children ensure compliance with the SEND code of practice The CEO and executives will determine and monitor educational objectives at Trust and academy level set the EYFS policies and procedures in line with the EYFS framework ensure there are appropriate systems in place to enable continuous academy improvement approve academy improvement plan in line with Trust priorities support the setting and delivering school curriculum and assessment in line with trust approach develop curriculum policies as required by academies i.e. Religious Education and RSE (Relationships and Sex Education) ensure compliance and delivery of the SEND code of practice The LGC will monitor the delivery of educational objectives at academy level monitor the delivery of EYFS in line with statutory requirements appoint a lead member for monitoring the performance of those with SEN and disadvantaged groups promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society; and Prepare pupils at the school for the opportunities, responsibilities and experiences of later life scrutinise the pupil premium spend inc. year 7 literacy and numeracy catch up and PE and sports premium.
+Ensuring funding is being spent on improving attainment for eligible pupils The Headteacher will ensure that all activity is designed to deliver continuous improvement ensure the delivery of EYFS in line with statutory requirements ensure that the requirements of the Trust's curriculum ethos are met set academy improvement plan in line with Trust priorities set and deliver school curriculum and assessment in line with trust approach